The National Parks and Wildlife Act 1974 (NPW Act) permits accommodation in parks for some purposes.

 - built accommodation (new and adaptive reuse of existing buildings)

-- semi-permanent accommodation (for example, safari-style tents based on a hard frame or transportable 'pods')
+- semi-permanent accommodation (e.g. safari-style tents based on a hard frame or transportable 'pods')

 - camping (including self-reliant camping and serviced camping options).

-- New and innovative accommodation options may also be considered where these are consistent with the NPW Act, the relevant PoM or Statement of Management Intent, and this policy.
+- New and innovative accommodation options may also be considered where these are consistent with the NPW Act, the relevant plan of management or statement of management intent, and this policy.

-- Visitor accommodation may be occupied (as specified in the National Parks and Wildlife Regulation 2009) for a continuous period of no more than 21 days, unless otherwise specified in the relevant PoM or as permitted under a lease or licence (where the limit may be for a continuous period of up to 3 months).
+- Visitor accommodation may be occupied (as specified in the National Parks and Wildlife Regulation 2019) for a continuous period of no more than 21 days, unless otherwise specified in the relevant plan of management or as permitted under a lease or licence (where the limit may be for a continuous period of up to 3 months).
 The only exceptions to this restriction are either where:

 - staff or caretakers must reside on-site for the management of the accommodation facility